 If markets decline even further, they may find their position in an even worse position when retirement day comes.
 Those closer to retirement will find the Covid-19 chaos has a substantial impact on when they can retire and how comfortable that retirement will be.
 Inevitably, those in this position are asking, “What can I do to minimise the impact of this storm on my retirement income?”

 Derisking – the gold standard

 As investors approach retirement age, it is prudent to swing the balance of assets in a pension portfolio towards the less risky end of the scale.
 Investments like government bonds, cash and gold are seen as offering a safe haven in troubled times.
-Gold has historically maintained its value throughout period of economic and political uncertainty.
-If managed in the right way it can also be a very tax efficient investment.
+Gold has historically maintained its value throughout periods of economic and political uncertainty.
+If managed in the right way it can also be a very tax-efficient investment.

 Gold’s relationship with other investments like stocks and property tends to be an inverse one, where a slide in the former prompts a surge in the latter.
 The correlation isn’t always absolute, because many things affect the price of gold and the volatility of the stock market.
 However, the majority of market declines have seen a flight to safe-haven assets like gold which have maintained or increased in value.

 This relative stability against other assets is the reason gold bullion, gold bars and coins are often used as a hedge to balance out an asset portfolio.
 This becomes more important the closer you get to retirement.
 In addition, gold removes exposure to the banking system and limits counterparty risk.